astronomer/docs/learn/rerunning-dags.md

 import CodeBlock from '@theme/CodeBlock';
 import retry_example from '!!raw-loader!../code-samples/dags/rerunning-dags/retry_example.py';

-Airflow DAGs can be set to run using a wide variety of [scheduling](scheduling-in-airflow.md) options.
-There are some uses cases in which you want tasks or whole DAGs to run outside of their regular schedule, for example if:
+You can set when to run Airflow DAGs using a wide variety of [scheduling](scheduling-in-airflow.md) options.
+Some uses cases where you might want tasks or DAGs to run outside of their regular schedule include:

 - You want one or more tasks to automatically run again if they fail.
 - You need to manually rerun a failed task for one or multiple DAG runs.